Cultural Affairs Office

 The new 12,800 square foot Judson Robinson Sr. Community Center will have a full size gymnasium, a large classroom that can be divided into two rooms, as well as a lobby, kitchen, computer room and storage.
 Site work improvements will include grading, drainage, detention, landscaping and irrigation, sidewalks, parking lot, refurbishment of the basketball pavilion, a new playground and a football field.
 The City of Houston’s General Services Department and Houston Arts Alliance will manage the artist’s project.

 In 1999, the City of Houston established an ordinance mandating that 1.75% of qualified Capital Improvement Project monies be set aside for civic art.
-The program is managed by the Mayor's Office of Cultural Affairs.
+The program is managed by The Mayor's Office of Cultural Affairs.

-For more information about the City’s Cultural Programs go to www.houstontx.gov/culturalaffairs or follow the Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.
+For more information about the City’s Cultural Programs go to www.houstontx.gov/culturalaffairs or follow The Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.